If you need dental treatment in an emergency

 When to go to hospital

-Only go to accident and emergency (A&E) in serious circumstances, such as:
+Only go to A&E in serious circumstances, such as:

 - severe pain